LouisMazel/maz-ui/apps/docs/src/guide/migration-v5.md

 2. If your **custom CSS** uses `hsl(var(--maz-<color>))`, simplify to `var(--maz-<color>)`.
 3. Rename `import 'maz-ui/styles'` to `import 'maz-ui/style.css'` (and `maz-ui/aos-styles` → `maz-ui/aos.css`).
 4. If you imported anything via `maz-ui/src/...`, switch to the public subpath (e.g. `maz-ui/components/MazBtn`).
+5. Replace any `roundedSize="base"` with `roundedSize="md"` (or drop the prop — the new default is visually identical).
-5. That's it for most apps.
+6. That's it for most apps.
 Everything else is opt-in.

 ## Prerequisites